 When 2017 began, our design business, The Lills Design, received a huge influx of traffic and new clientele.
 We were also able to finally make the fixes and tweaks to our VW Bus, Moksha.
 We were able to get his brakes done, change out the calipers, replace the rotors...read more

-When we got to back to Beaufort, “Moksha” was running smoothly.
+When we got to back to Beaufort, “Moksha”, our 1978 VW Bus, was running smoothly.
 Over time though, we began to notice some oil leaking from the middle of the undercarriage.
-We had plans to get to the Edisto River for our fourth wedding anniversary and somehow made it, but...read more
+We had plans to get to the Edisto River for our fourth wedding anniversary and...read more

 When we first picked up our VW bus in Asheville, North Carolina, in November of 2013, we planned to keep driving to Virginia.
 The only problem was, the state of the back wheel was questionable.
 We trekked back home to South Carolina safely and had a mechanic friend...read more